Iosia Soliola: 2010s

-Soliola officially made his début for St. Helens in 2010 making the 2010 engage super league championship final.
+Soliola officially made his début for St. Helens in 2010 making the 2010 Super League Grand Final.

 Iosia Soliola was selected for the Exiles squad for the inaugural Rugby League International Origin Match against England.

 In the 2011 game Soliola was supposed to play in the 2nd Row alongside Willie Manu, but due to the birth of Warrington Wolves' Matt King's baby, Soliola was moved by coach Brian McLennan to the centre.

 New Exiles coach Daniel Anderson selected Soliola at centre for Game 1 of the International Origin.
 However he was moved into the loose forward role for Game 2 in which the Exiles won 32-20.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He captained Samoa in the 2013 Rugby League World Cup.

 On 12 April 2014, Iosia announced he would end his Super League career at the conclusion of the 2014 season., He agreed join the Canberra Raiders in 2015 on a two-year deal.

 St Helens reached the 2014 Super League Grand Final, and Soliola was selected to play at second-row forward, scoring a try in their 14-6 victory over the Wigan Warriors at Old Trafford.